fo76utils/nifskope/lib/meshoptimizer/README.md

 This library provides two simplification algorithms that reduce the number of triangles in the mesh.
 Given a vertex and an index buffer, they generate a second index buffer that uses existing vertices in the vertex buffer.
 This index buffer can be used directly for rendering with the original vertex buffer (preferably after vertex cache optimization), or a new compact vertex/index buffer can be generated using `meshopt_optimizeVertexFetch` that uses the optimal number and order of vertices.

 The first simplification algorithm, `meshopt_simplify`, follows the topology of the original mesh in an attempt to preserve attribute seams, borders and overall appearance.
 For meshes with inconsistent topology or many seams, such as faceted meshes, it can result in simplifier getting "stuck" and not being able to simplify the mesh fully.
 Therefore it's critical that identical vertices are "welded" together, that is, the input vertex buffer does not contain duplicates.
-Additionally, it may be possible to preprocess the index buffer (e.g. with `meshopt_generateShadowIndexBuffer`) to weld the vertices without taking into account vertex attributes that aren't critical and can be rebuilt later.
+Additionally, it may be worthwhile to weld the vertices without taking into account vertex attributes that aren't critical and can be rebuilt later.

 ```c++
 float threshold = 0.2f;